worker-tools/deno-fetch-event-adapter/README.md

 Provides the global `fetch` event using Deno's [http](https://deno.land/std/http) module.

-This is mostly intended as a temporary solution until Deno [implements the Service Worker spec](https://github.com/denoland/deno/issues/5957#issuecomment-722568905) directly.
+It is mostly intended as a temporary solution until Deno [implements the Service Worker spec](https://github.com/denoland/deno/issues/5957#issuecomment-722568905) directly.

-It meant for testing, developing Cloudflare Workers while offline, etc, not production use.
+It works fine for local testing, developing Cloudflare Workers while offline, and similar use cases.

-Example:
+However, production use is not recommended.

+## Example

 ```ts
 // file: 'mod.ts'